Ansari-Codes/functional/README.md

     ...
 ```

 Meaning: inclusive range.
-It can also use iterable (for now, no iterables in this language)
+It can also use iterable.

 ### **While loop**